taniaortiz0/taniaortiz0/README.md

 ______________________________________________________________________________________________
 ## Networking & IT Support Projects
-### Cisco Packet Tracker Simulations & IT Troubleshooting
+### Cisco Packet Tracker Simulations & IT Support
+### Building a Office Network & IT Support Implementation

 ______________________________________________________________________________________________